 Incident statuses reference

 An incident’s status answers the question: where in the response are you?
-Atender exposes four statuses you can choose, plus one legacy value retained for historical updates.
+Atender uses one status lifecycle for ordinary incidents and a separate set of labels for planned maintenance.

 - Investigating — Yellow — You’re aware of the problem and looking into it.
 The cause isn’t clear yet.